panda3d/panda3d-docs/programming/render-attributes/depth-test-and-depth-write.rst

 Enabling or Disabling the Depth Buffer
 --------------------------------------

-By default, the depth buffer is enabled and functions normally.
-It is possible to turn off the use of the depth buffer.
-It is also possible to alter the behavior of the depth buffer.
+By default, Panda3D renders the `render` scene graph with Z-buffering enabled.
+This technique makes it possible to render overlapping geometry in arbitrary order without having rear surfaces appear on top of front surfaces.
+It is possible to disable the depth buffer or alter its behavior.

+In the 2D scene graph `render2d`, the depth buffer is disabled by default, because it is used for GUI and not for self-overlapping 3D models.
+But in rare cases, it is desirable to show 3D models in the 2D scene graph, so it is possible to enable the depth buffer for those models specifically.

 The most common thing to want to do is to disable the depth-write.
 This means that geometry will still be tested against the depth buffer, but it will not